hakngrow/react_nba_players/README.md

 So at this point, clicking the 'Edit' button should toggle the edit mode on and display the edit player form.

 ![Edit player form](/public/images/edit_player.jpg)

+There one more issue with editing a player.
+If you start editing one player, then try to switch to another player, the edit form still displays data from the first player.
+This is because although the `currentPlayer` state in `App.js` has changed, it has not been registered down to the `props` of the `EditPlayerForm.js` component.